Highdyke Junction to Bridge End, Colsterworth (via B6403)

 Other/alternative insights are very welcome - please leave a comment.

-Highdyke yard
+Highdyke Yard

 Humphrey Platts' visit to Highdyke on Thursday 5th September 1963, when the photographs above were taken, was arranged by his friend Walter Dale who was Yard Inspector at Highdyke.
 Walter was an Alderman of the Borough of Grantham and he had been Grantham's Mayor in 1949-50.
 This was the final week that Grantham-based locomotives worked the branch, because the shed closed the following Sunday.